vivek2584/tinydb.c/README.md

 \> currently only able to execute simple INSERT and SELECT command, need to add more operations.

-\> rows are stored in 4kb pages allocated on heap in array-style manner.
-Need to implement a B-Tree type data structure later on
+\> Need to implement a B-Tree type data structure later on

-\> need to run tests to spot edge cases